DiGyt/digyt.github.io/_posts/2020-11-17-neuropynamics.md

 header:
   teaser: "assets/images/posts/neuropynamics.png"
   overlay_image: "assets/images/posts/neuropynamics.png"
+  overlay_text: ""
 tags:
   - Neuroscience
   - Dynamical Systems
   - Neural Networks
 ---

--
+__

-If you ever wanted to get in touch with the field of neurodynamics, understand the complex behavior of different neuron simulations or just wanted to play around with the parameters of a hodgkin-huxley model, this might be the place for you:
+If you ever wanted to get in touch with the field of Neurodynamics, understand the complex behavior of different neuron simulations or just wanted to play around with the parameters of a Hodgkin-Huxley model, this might be the place for you:

 Checkout this collection of introductory notebooks into the field of neurodynamics at [github.com/DiGyt/neuropynamics](github.com/DiGyt/neuropynamics)